Unlocking potential by building change capability for all

 Role modelling

-Role modelling has a powerful and pervasive impact on a large number of people, especially when it’s coming from senior leaders.
+Role modelling of core capabilities has a powerful and pervasive impact on a large number of people, especially when it’s coming from senior leaders.
 Consciously or subconsciously, the behaviours of senior leaders in managing change can shape the behaviours of those around the leader.
-How change is communicated, how impacted employees are engaged, and how behaviours are reinforced can be observed and proliferated across the organisation.
+How change is communicated at the individual level, how impacted employees are engaged, and how behaviours are reinforced can be observed and proliferated across the organisation.
+Demonstrating role modelling is a key part of leadership development.

 Change governance

-Other than individual change capability skills, organisations must also build their ability to manage the how change is controlled and monitored across the company.
-How change governance is designed, and how decisions are made across the organisation are absolutely critical to change capability.
+Other than individual change capability skills, organisations must also build their ability to manage the how change is controlled and monitored across the company with large groups of employees.
+How change governance is designed, and how decisions are made across the organisation are absolutely critical to change capability and meet business goals.

 This capability includes: